SigmaVX/React-Burger-Redux/README.md

 # React-Burger
-All the wonders of React JS in a simple burger.
-While burgers are great, this app primarily focuses on displaying a variety of React fundamentals.
+All the wonders of React JS and Redux in a simple burger.
+While burgers are great, this app primarily focuses on displaying a variety of React & Redux fundamentals.
 This includes:

-* A detailed breakdown of elements into components, containers, assets, and higher order components
+* A granular breakdown of components and containers

 * Conditional rendering